Search and search views

 - Click into search and enter a keyword

-- Select Items with [keyword] > (or press
+- Select View all results with [keyword] (or press

 Enteron your keyboard)

-Search Views are lists of tasks that meet the criteria you specify.
-Create a Search View to find any specific group of tasks or conversations.
+Search views are lists of tasks, projects, or messages that meet the criteria you specify.
+Create a search view to find any specific group of tasks, projects, messages, or task templates.

-The results of your Search View will only show tasks you have permissions for.
-Therefore, your colleagues may see different results, even if you’re both searching with the exact same parameters.
+The results of your search will only show tasks, projects, and messages you have permission for.
+Therefore, your colleagues may see different results, even if you're both searching with the exact same parameters.